| This documentation is still under construction. |

 Each release of JoinFaces provides a curated list of dependencies that it supports.
 This list is an extension of Spring Boot’s dependency management and therefore works exactly the same way.

-BOM also imports the spring-boot-dependencies
+The joinfaces-dependencies BOM also imports the spring-boot-dependencies BOM.

 If you want to override the imported Spring Boot version, make sure to specify the